WeblateOrg/weblate/docs/admin/auth.rst

 Google OAuth 2
 ~~~~~~~~~~~~~~

-To use Google OAuth 2, you need to register an application on
+To use Google OAuth 2, you need to register an application at
 <https://console.developers.google.com/> and enable the Google+ API.

 The redirect URL is ``https://WEBLATE SERVER/accounts/complete/google-oauth2/``